Geoffrey122/STDISCM-PS2-ExplorerMode/README.md

 # Particle-Simulator
 This is a Java application for simulating particles on a 1280x720 canvas.
-Features include adding an explorer/sprite that navigates the canvas and renders the periphery of the explorer in terms of the other particles moving nearby. adding particles individually or in batches, real-time interaction through a GUI, and efficient parallel processing.
+Features include adding an explorer/sprite that navigates the canvas and renders the periphery of the explorer in terms of the other particles moving nearby, adding particles individually or in batches, real-time interaction through a GUI, and efficient parallel processing.
 STDISCM Group 4.

 ## How to Use: Press E to Change Modes
 ### Introducing the Explorer Mode